What Causes Diabulimia (ED-DMT1)?

-Like all eating disorders, the cause of diabulimia is the result of a complex interplay of genetic, biological, psychological and sociocultural factors.
+Like all eating disorders, the cause of diabulimia, an eating disorder associated with type 1 diabetes, is an interplay of genetic, biological, psychological and sociocultural factors.

-- Weight gain often accompanies the commencement of insulin treatment, particularly among adolescents.
-This change can be physically and emotionally uncomfortable, and despite the obvious dangers, some people believe that insulin manipulation will be an easy and effective weight loss method.
+This change can be physically and emotionally uncomfortable and, despite the obvious dangers, some people believe that insulin manipulation will be an easy and effective weight loss method.
 However, manipulating insulin is dangerous and has real health consequences.